DirtyHarryLYL/HAKE-Action-Torch/README.md

 ### Feature extraction

-For ease of reproducing our reported result, we provide the feature of HICO-DET test set in the previous step.
+For ease of reproducing our reported result, we provide the feature of HICO-DET test set with COCO detector in the previous step.
 We also show how to extract feature from raw images.
 For more detailed information, please refer to [feature_extraction](https://github.com/DirtyHarryLYL/HAKE-Action-Torch/tree/IDN-(Integrating-Decomposing-Network)/feature_extration).

 ## Getting started